cowwoc/pouch/wiki/Frequently_Asked_Questions.md

    and [Closeable](http://docs.oracle.com/javase/8/docs/api/java/io/Closeable.html) into a single class.

 The size of the Guava library is 2.8MB.
-The size of the Pouch's targeted functionality is easier to use and smaller with a file size of 18KB.
+Pouch is easier to use and smaller with a file size of 18KB.